verana-labs/verifiable-trust-spec/spec.md

 A VS is also required to verify the trustworthiness of peers attempting to connect to it, whether those peers are other Verifiable Services (VS) or Verifiable User Agents (VUA), and must reject connections from non-verifiable peers.

 Furthermore, if a Verifiable Service wants to issue credentials or request credential presentation, it must first prove that it is authorized to perform these actions.
 Otherwise, the peer must refuse the request.

+#### Service Declaration

+*This section is non-normative.*

+A fundamental principle of Verifiable Trust is that **services are identified by DIDs, not by URLs**.
+Instead of a consumer pointing its client at an opaque endpoint — where neither the identity of the operator nor the legitimacy of the service can be verified — the consumer starts with a resolvable **DID** and discovers everything it needs from the corresponding **DID Document**.

+The DID Document of a Verifiable Service declares two complementary things:

+- **Identity material**, in the form of Linked Verifiable Presentations, used to prove who operates the service and under which ecosystem governance (see [VS-REQ]).
+- **Service endpoints**, expressed as standard [DID Core `service` entries](https://www.w3.org/TR/did-core/#services), used to actually consume the service.

+Every Verifiable Service MUST declare at least a **DIDComm** service endpoint.
+DIDComm plays a very specific role in the Verifiable Trust architecture: it is the **bootstrapping channel** of the service.
+Over DIDComm, a peer:

+- completes mutual identity proof and trust resolution;
+- negotiates higher-level protocols such as credential issuance, credential presentation, and secure messaging; and
+- obtains whatever credentials, access tokens, or session artifacts are required to authenticate its later calls to the *other* declared endpoints.

+In addition to DIDComm, a Verifiable Service MAY declare any number of other service endpoints, for example:

+- an **MCP** endpoint exposing tools consumable by AI agents;
+- an **A2A** endpoint for agent-to-agent interoperability;
+- a **website** endpoint pointing to a traditional HTTP(S) resource;
+- any other protocol type defined by the ecosystem.

+These non-DIDComm endpoints form the **data plane** of the service; DIDComm is the **control plane** that authenticates access to them.

+Regardless of the protocol used, the interaction flow is always the same:

+1. A peer obtains the service's **DID** (via a link, QR code, directory, or any other means).
+2. The peer **resolves** the DID and fetches its DID Document.
+3. The peer performs **trust resolution**: it verifies the Linked Verifiable Presentations, checks issuer authorization in the VPR, and recursively resolves the DIDs of the service's operator and credential issuers.
+4. Once trust is established, the peer opens a **DIDComm session** with the service.
+This session is the bootstrap channel: it is used to exchange further credentials, issue access tokens, or otherwise negotiate whatever authentication material is needed to reach the other declared endpoints.
+5. Armed with the artifacts obtained over DIDComm, the peer finally **consumes** the non-DIDComm endpoint it is interested in (MCP, A2A, website, …), presenting the obtained tokens or credentials as required by that endpoint's protocol.

+Because service endpoints are declared inside a cryptographically controlled DID Document, because the DID itself has been trust-resolved, and because the authentication material for non-DIDComm endpoints originates from the verified DIDComm handshake, any URL reached via those endpoints inherits the trust context of the DID.
+An MCP call, an A2A message, or a plain website fetch performed through a service entry declared in a verified DID Document is, by construction, an interaction with an identified and accountable operator — not with an anonymous server behind a random URL.

+This reverses the common "connect first, verify later" model of today's internet into a "verify first, then connect" model.
+The normative requirements for Service Declaration are defined in [VS-SVC].

 ### What is a Verifiable User Agent (VUA)?